yujie-ren/LLM-Hallucination-Papers/README.md

 (PKU, Mitigate hallucination in VLM, New decoding strategy)
 18. Investigating and Mitigating Object Hallucinations in Pretrained Vision-Language (CLIP) Models [[pdf]](https://aclanthology.org/2024.emnlp-main.1016/)
 (⭐️ECNU, Investigate hallucination in CLIP, Which part does the hallucination come from, **Inspiration for LLaVA's hallucination?**)
-19. Enhanced Hallucination Detection in Neural Machine Translation through Simple Detector Aggregation](https://aclanthology.org/2024.emnlp-main.1033/)**
+19. Enhanced Hallucination Detection in Neural Machine Translation through Simple Detector Aggregation [[pdf]](https://aclanthology.org/2024.emnlp-main.1033/)
+2